Jabestrada/CommandCenter/README.md

 # CommandCenter
 Framework for automating commands that are mostly related to (but not limited to) DevOps tasks

 I was motivated to write this framework/application while working with the IT department of one of my remote clients.
 Their CI/CD infrastructure was at the nascent stages and their deployment procedures, while properly documented, were entirely manual.
-I figured it was a great opportunity and challenge to build something that will somehow automate the process.
+I figured it was a great opportunity and mental exercise to build something that will somehow automate the process.

 ## How It Works
 1. A configuration file contains an ordered list of commands that one wishes to automate.
 For instance, via the configuration file, one can assemble a series of commands that will: